robindavidgames/ci-project01/README.md

 1. Font awesome does not provide alt text for screenreaders.
 The Social Media links have a function that requires alt text, but are presented as font awesome font icons.
 The alt text that I had initially provided wasn't working correctly for these.
 I had to ask on Slack for some guidance on this and was pointed to font awesome documentation that allowed me to establish aria-labels for the icons.
 2. The call to action link was created with a h3 tag (following from a h1 tag for the page title).
 However, I read that using header tags out of order causes problems for some assistive readers.
 As such, I instead styled it with a unique ID.
 For the same reason, I also used CSS to create all upper-case titles, rather than writing them in upper case.
+3. Text in the Meetup section needed greater contrast than other headings used in the page.
+I created a CSS rule for ".location h2" to override their styling.

 ### Unfixed bugs